 We use a technique called “headstarting”: iguana eggs are incubated in a facility and the hatchlings are taken care of in large pens until they are large enough to protect themselves from predators, thus giving them a head start in the wild.
 We have translocated some species to smaller uninhabited and protected islands or cays where, it is hoped, the iguanas can flourish.

-As of 2011, more than 125 Anegada iguanas Cyclura pinguis have been raised and released, increasing the size of the wild population by about 30 percent.
 Since 2002, our recovery program for the Grand Cayman blue iguana Cyclura lewisi has boosted their numbers from a low of 25 in the wild to more than 500 released into a new wilderness reserve where they are now reproducing!
 San Diego Zoo Global is one of several organizations in North America working to produce a captive, self-sustaining population of Jamaican iguanas Cyclura collei to ensure genetic diversity for the species' worldwide population.
 A male iguana hatched on August 30, 2013—the first time this species was successfully bred at our facility.

 In addition, we’ve helped implement conservation education programs on some of the Caribbean islands to increase public awareness and support for iguana conservation initiatives.